Create the WebLogic Deploy Tooling model

 Partial Model Code View

-Go to the Services > Data Sources area, add a new Data Source using the values in the following table, and then click Create.
+Go to the Resources > Data Sources section, add a new Data Source using the values in the following table, and then click Create.
 Note that you can choose any database user name and password below.
 Just make sure that you use these same credentials when deploying the MySQL database later.

 Field Name Value